AlexandreBrown/GTestSetup/README.md

 1. Inside the project folder (eg: `GTestSetup/GTestSetup`), create a directory called "lib".
   - `GTestSetup/GTestSetup/lib`

-2. Inside this newly created directory (lib), put the googletest content form the official repository https://github.com/google/googletest.
+2. Inside this newly created directory (lib), put the googletest folder form the official repository https://github.com/google/googletest.
     - Simply clone the repo using `git clone https://github.com/google/googletest` or download the zip by visiting the repo page.
+    - Ex: from `GTestSetup/GTestSetup/lib` run `git clone https://github.com/google/googletest`

 ## Main setup that was done to achieve this project (from scratch) :